 Yet, I avoided my office like there were alligators in there.

-is your office in congruency with your goals?I began lying to myself.
+I began lying to myself.
 Logical lies that I’m sure you tell yourself everyday, too.

 I told myself that sitting at a desk was the opposite of freedom, one of my core values…and one of the biggest drivers of my serial entrepreneurship.
 My inner critic suggested I was a more inspired writer if I was comfy on my couch with my feet on the coffee table than I would be sitting at a desk.
-And who hasn’t romanticized the ability to work in a cafe with a cup of strong coffee at hand and others writing their own novel?
+And who hasn’t romanticized the ability to work in a café with a cup of strong coffee at hand and others writing their own novel?

 One of the biggest lies I told myself was that that being self-employed meant that I no longer HAD to be chained to an office.